Top 5 tips

-- If you are still not satisfied inform the Channel Islands Financial Ombudsman Commission who is able to adjudicate in complaints for acts or omissions by certain types of financial services providers that occurred on or after 2 July 2013.
+3. If you are still not satisfied with the outcome, you may decide to contact the Channel Islands Financial Ombudsman.
+They are able to adjudicate in complaints for acts or omissions by certain types of financial services providers that occurred on or after 2 July 2013.

 When would I make a complaint?